BloombergGraphics/2017-health-insurer-exits-data/README.md

 This repo contains data and code used in an April 27, 2017 story, [Thousands of Obamacare Customers Left Without Options as Insurers Bolt](https://www.bloomberg.com/graphics/2017-health-insurer-exits/).

-The data comes from many sources including [data.healthcare.gov](https://data.healthcare.gov/), state based marketplaces, CMS, and SERFF filings.
+The data comes from many sources including [data.healthcare.gov](https://data.healthcare.gov/), state based marketplaces, Centers for Medicare and Medicaid Services, and SERFF filings.
 For a full list, see [sources.csv](sources.csv).

 ## Files
 The [data](data/) folder includes cleaned national files that list insurers by county and enrollment by county.
 This folder also includes a [fips.csv](data/fips.csv), a CSV of county fips codes and county names and [hios-ids.csv](data/hios-ids.csv), an incomplete list of HIOS issuer IDs, used for reference in a few states.